Origin of Wallace Fard Muhammad

-Wallace Fard Muhammad appeared in Detroit in 1930, where he founded a new religious movement that came to be called the Nation of Islam.
+Wallace Fard Muhammad, the founder of the new religious movement that came to be known as the Nation of Islam, first appeared in Detroit, United States, in 1930.
 Both his origin and fate are uncertain.

 Nation of Islam tradition holds that Fard was born in Mecca, while scholars have considered a wide variety of possible origins and backgrounds.
-In the 1960s, the FBI identified Fard as "Wallie Dodd Ford", a Los Angeles restaurateur who had spent three years in prison in California for the sale of a narcotic; The Nation of Islam disputes the identification, while most scholars accept it.
+In the 1960s, the FBI identified Fard as "Wallie Dodd Ford", a Los Angeles restaurateur who had spent three years in prison in California for the sale of a narcotic; the Nation of Islam disputes the identification, while most scholars accept it.

 Fard disappeared in 1934.
 Nation of Islam leader Elijah Muhammad maintained that Fard had been deported, while others speculated that Fard may have died by foul play or due to complications from his diabetes.

 Theories of origin

 Fard was traditionally held by the Nation of Islam to be an Arab from Mecca.
-Many scholars argue that Fard may have been from South Asia (India-Pakistan, Afghanistan).
+Many scholars argue that Fard may have been from South Asia (India, Pakistan, Afghanistan).
 Some claim he was a white man, perhaps from New Zealand.
 Others speculate he was a Turk.
 Less popular theories of origin suggest he may have been Syrian, Moroccan, Greek, Bosnian, Albanian, African-American, or Jewish.